Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: Action-Based Texture Rendering

 We pre-processed the skin temperature and heat flux data by applying a 10~Hz and a 1~Hz low-pass filter, respectively, to remove high-frequency noise.
-Next, we discarded the initial seconds of data when the finger had not yet made contact with the surface, as the model is only valid during skin-object interaction.
-These computations allowed us to determine the display temperature, which was then used by our control algorithm (see Figure~\ref{fig:rendering}b).
-To reduce data length and complexity, we fit a seventh-order polynomial to the display temperature curve before sending it to the microcontroller, which actuated the hydraulic circuit, pumping water through the tube to reproduce the required thermal profiles.
-We synchronized the thermal rendering with the static contact action.
-The temperature of the ring was kept constant during sliding action, as previously shown that humans cannot discriminate the surface temperature when they actively explore the surface~\citep{green2009_active, peters2023_thermal}.
+We then discarded the initial portion of each recording in which the finger had not yet contacted the surface, as the model is only valid during skin-object interaction.
+After these steps, we computed the display temperature and reduced its complexity by fitting a seventh-order polynomial to the resulting curve (Figure~\ref{fig:rendering}b).
+This processed temperature profile was sent to the microcontroller, which actuated the hydraulic circuit to pump water through the silicone tube to reproduce the desired thermal transitions.
+Thermal rendering was synchronized with the static contact actions, but it was disabled during sliding, as humans are unable to reliably discriminate surface temperature during active exploration~\citep{green2009_active, peters2023_thermal}.
+For the materials rendered in this work, the largest required thermal change was approximately 4 $^\circ$C over 15 s, which can be achieved by the ring (Figure~\ref{fig:temperature}) when initialized to a baseline temperature of approximately 35 $^\circ$C.